Send a Get Well Soon Card Online

 Warmer than a text.
 Arrives instantly.
 Add photos and a personal message -they can open it whenever they feel up to it.

-Make a Get Well Card - It's FreeWhen someone is unwell, a kind word at the right moment means a lot.
+When someone is unwell, a kind word at the right moment means a lot.
 A get well soon card is a small thing that says "I'm thinking of you" in a more considered way than a text.
 The messages below cover different situations -pick one that fits, personalise it with something specific you know about the person, and send it.
 A digital card arrives instantly and they can open it whenever they're ready.
+For more ideas, including messages for a child, a colleague or a longer illness, see the full get well message guide.

 General get well messages